 Smurfs: The Lost Village is an updated, politically pleasing delivery of the beloved franchise.
 One that ended up bland and unfunny.

 This is my personal opinion.
 The Smurfs cartoons of the 80s were so enduring not simply because of their irresistible cuteness, but because there were all sorts of socio-political messages embedded into the episodes.
 Messages that work and please on a subliminal level.
 After re-watching most of the seasons in 2011, I concluded that the Smurfs were indeed creator Peyo’s vision of a socialist utopia.
-If you’re wondering why I was on the lookout, it was articles like this led me to investigate.
-I was stunned at how Peyo had so slyly worked his worldview on younger me back then.
+If you’re wondering why I was on the lookout, it was articles like this that led me to investigate.
+I was stunned by how Peyo had so slyly worked his worldview into younger me back then.

-Smurfs: The Lost Village uses an updated and more political neutral version of this formula, expressed through the expansion of the oldest Smurfs storylines.
-Smurfette’s origin and purpose.
-To be honest, this semi-feminism endorsement comes across as somewhat old and bland, At the same time, I’m also unsure whether I prefer the new more worldly and self-aware version of Smurfette.
+Smurfs: The Lost Village uses an updated and more politically neutral version of this formula, expressed through the expansion of one of the oldest Smurfs storylines i.e. Smurfette’s origin and purpose.
+To be honest, this semi-feminism endorsement comes across as somewhat old and bland.
+At the same time, I’m also unsure whether I prefer the new more worldly and self-aware version of Smurfette.

 This revised version not only vastly tones down his obnoxiousness, it goes as far as to inject distinct elements of Handy Smurf.
 Was this done because the producers felt this would go down better with today’s young audiences?

 Check out my other snappy movie reviews!